Raidhu: Biography

 Raidhu was born in the Padmavati Purval Jain community, as he himself acknowledged.
 His birthplace is uncertain, but he appears to have spent most of his life in or around Gwalior.
 He was a lay disciple of the Jain leader Bramha Shripal, who was a disciple of Bhattaraka Yashahkiriti of Kashtha Sangha.

 Raidhu was an important figure in the Gwalior court, where he stayed at the invitation of the Tomara king Dungarasimha.
 He was also a close associate of the Digambara ascetics (Bhattarakas) who were influential in the Tomara court.
 Besides, Raidhu was patronized by several wealthy Jain merchants.
 Raidhu played a central role in connecting these different groups together: he authored religious books for the wealthy merchants, and encouraged them to donate money towards religious causes.

 Raidhu's powerful and wealthy sponsors helped disseminate his literary works, some of which are lavishly illustrated (e.g. Jasodharacariu).
 These patrons included Kamalasimha, Yashahkirti, Khelha Brahmachari, Sanghadhipati Nemadasa and Asapati.
 Kamalasimha started the development of Gwalior as a Jain holy place, with support from the Tomara rulers Dungarasimha and Kirtisimha.
 The Digambara monk Yashahkirti and Khelha Brahmachari encouraged Raidhu to write Sammaijiṇacariu, a biography of Mahavira.
 Khelha also commissioned the colossal image of Chandraprabha.
 Sanghadhipati Nemadasa was a patron of Raidhu's poem Puṇṇāsavakahākosa, and also built a Jain shrine on his recommendation.
 Asapati was a minister of the Tomara king Dungarasimha.

 Jain images

 Raidhu was also responsible for consecrating many of the Jain rock carvings inside the fort, as attested by multiple inscriptions.
 These include the two colossal images of Adinatha (57 feet) and Chandraprabha.
 Medieval Jain texts state that certain sacred mountains covered with images of Jinas would survive the destruction of the world.
 Raidhu's poems often mention the end times, and several near-contemporary poets also allude to the end times amid the Muslim conquests.
 Therefore, it appears that the colossal Jain images were intended to ensure the survival of Gopalagiri (the Gwalior fort hill) in the end times.

 Literary works

 Raidhu composed several poems in Apabhramsha, many of which have survived.
 He composed many of these poems while living in the Jain temples of Gopalagiri.
-Raja Ram Jain translated Raidhu's poems into Hindi language.
+Rajaram Jain translated Raidhu's poems into Hindi language.